Principles

 - Pay for apps and web services.

-- There are too many things that matter and you have to take a stab at deciding what matters most, inevitably neglecting many other things that matter too.
-Prioritize ruthlessly.
+- There are too many things that matter; deciding what matters most inevitably means neglecting many other things that matter too.
+Prioritise ruthlessly.

 - Always optimise for leverage.

-- Outcomes are more important than input and output.
+- Outcomes are more important than inputs and outputs.

 - Learn the art and science of pattern-matching.
-In most things that you do in life, someone has already done it the way you want it to and shared it with the world.
-Copy, paste and execute.
+In most things in life, someone has already done it the way you want and shared it.
+Copy, paste, execute.
 You don’t need to reinvent the wheel.

 - Don’t just do things that can be accomplished through pattern-matching.
 Create.

-- Set timers—helps in being mindful of the time and boosts productivity.
+- Set timers—they make you mindful of time and boost productivity.

 - You have to endure an optimal amount of hassle to get things done.
 Set limits and be okay with it.

-- A lot of people, careers, and ways of thinking/living are simply a wrong fit for you.
+- A lot of people, careers, and ways of living are simply a wrong fit for you.
 Doesn’t make these things inherently bad or sub-par.

-- Find fitment for yourself in the people you are with and the things that you do.
-Be mindful of the urge to fit into what the society thinks is desirable.
+- Find fitment in the people you’re with and the things you do.
+Be mindful of the urge to fit into what society thinks is desirable.

 - Think independently.
 Don’t blindly follow advice.
 Account for your situation and context.

 - Develop great taste in a few areas.
-You always have the choice of getting away with doing the bare minimum.
+You always have the choice of getting away with the bare minimum.
 Taste fosters distinctiveness.
-“It intrigues.
-It compels.
-It moves.
-It enchants.
-It fascinates.
-It seduces.”